-Lè Fusion is a NEW modern Chinese cuisine restaurant and bar in the hip Mohamed Sultan area, located near the iconic Singapore River.
+Lè Fusion is a modern Chinese cuisine restaurant and bar in the hip Mohamed Sultan area, located near the iconic Singapore River.

 Established by a food-travel-loving couple, Lè Fusion was inspired by their travels around the world, fusing all of their faves under one roof.